-- reasonable alternative site options that have been considered for the Local Plan. - Chapter 6: Sustainability Appraisal findings for the Local Plan summarises the SA findings for the Local Plan vision, objectives and policies (including site allocation policies) as set out in the Publication (Regulation 19) Local Plan (August 2021) also taking into account the Publication Version Second Addendum May 2022. - Chapter 7: Cumulative Effects of the Local Plan summarises the expected cumulative effects of the Publication (Regulation 19) Local Plan, as updated by the Publication Version Second Addendum May 2022. - Chapter 8: Monitoring and Recommendations describes the approach that should be taken to monitoring the likely significant effects of the Local Plan and proposes monitoring indicators. - Chapter 9: Conclusions summarises the key findings from the SA of the Bassetlaw Local Plan and describes the next steps to be undertaken. - 1.24 The main body of the report is supported the following appendices: - Appendix 1 presents the consultation comments received in relation to previous SA reports and explains how they have been addressed. - Appendix 2 presents the updated review of relevant plans, policies and programmes. - Appendix 3 presents the updated baseline information for Bassetlaw District. - Appendix 4 presents SA matrices for the policy options considered for the Local Plan at earlier stages of plan making. - Appendix 5 presents the significance criteria that have been applied to the appraisal of sites and policies during the SA, as well as the site appraisal criteria that have been applied. - Appendix 6 presents SA matrices for the reasonable alternative site options that have been considered for allocation in the Local Plan. - Appendix 7 presents SA matrices for the strategic site options considered in the SA of the Part 1 Draft Bassetlaw Plan (January 2019). - Appendix 8 gives an overview of the reasons for selecting the sites that are proposed to be allocated and why the reasonable alternatives are not proposed to be taken forward.
+- Chapter 5: Sustainability Appraisal Findings for the Site Options summarises the SA findings for the reasonable alternative site options that have been considered for the Local Plan. - Chapter 6: Sustainability Appraisal findings for the Local Plan summarises the SA findings for the Local Plan vision, objectives and policies (including site allocation policies) as set out in the submitted Local Plan as proposed to be modified. - Chapter 7: Cumulative Effects of the Local Plan summarises the expected cumulative effects of the submitted Local Plan as proposed to be modified. - Chapter 8: Monitoring and Recommendations describes the approach that should be taken to monitoring the likely significant effects of the Local Plan and proposes monitoring indicators. - Chapter 9: Conclusions summarises the key findings from the SA of the Bassetlaw Local Plan and describes the next steps to be undertaken. - 1.26 The main body of the report is supported the following appendices: - Appendix 1 presents the consultation comments received in relation to previous SA reports and explains how they have been addressed. - Appendix 2 presents the updated review of relevant plans, policies and programmes. - Appendix 3 presents the updated baseline information for Bassetlaw District. - Appendix 4 presents SA matrices for the policy options considered for the Local Plan at earlier stages of plan making. - Appendix 5 presents the significance criteria that have been applied to the appraisal of sites and policies during the SA, as well as the site appraisal criteria that have been applied. - Appendix 6 presents SA matrices for the reasonable alternative site options that have been considered for allocation in the Local Plan.

-- Appendix 9 sets out how the garden village options that were assessed in the SA of the Part 1 Bassetlaw Plan (January 2019) were identified and why the proposed approach was selected. - Appendix 10 sets out the reasonable alternative policy options considered by the Council and outlines why the proposed approach was taken forward and why alternatives were not selected.
+- Appendix 7 presents SA matrices for the strategic site options considered in the SA of the Part 1 Draft Bassetlaw Plan (January 2019). - Appendix 8 gives an overview of the reasons for selecting the sites that are proposed to be allocated and why the reasonable alternatives are not proposed to be taken forward. - Appendix 9 sets out how the garden village options that were assessed in the SA of the Part 1 Bassetlaw Plan (January 2019) were identified and why the proposed approach was selected. - Appendix 10 sets out the reasonable alternative policy options considered by the Council and outlines why the proposed approach was taken forward and why alternatives were not selected.